 Over the last few years cycling in the UK has increased significantly, not only due to its health benefits and environmental benefits but also due to the recent successes of UK sports people in major cycling events e.g. the Olympics, and Tour de France.
 Yorkshire in particular has benefited from this with its own Tour de Yorkshire.
 Conversely the opportunity for the individual to cycle to work, for pleasure or with friends is inadequate and sometimes dangerous on increasingly potted and rutted roads.

-Ryedale Cycle Forum think that Ryedale District Council should take the opportunity to make better provision for cyclists by utilising some of the S106 contributions to part-fund this route and others routes within the area.
-We understand that some of the developers contributions are for Sports, some related to the whole of Ryedale and others for adult and young persons recreation in Norton and Malton.
-We would also welcome the involvement of Town and Parish Councils in helping to highlight particular possibilities where existing paths could be improved, or where new cycleways or multi-user routes could be installed.
+Ryedale Cycle Forum would also welcome the involvement of Town and Parish Councils in helping to highlight particular possibilities where existing paths could be improved, or where new cycleways or multi-user routes could be installed.

 Here is our wish list so far; we would welcome further suggestions:-